 - Working with Durham Citizens Advice to provide outreach services

 - Maintaining the millennium clocks

-- Providing Christmas Lights
+- Providing Christmas Lights and Christmas trees

 - Undertaking its statutory duties as a Parish Council including managing its assets and managing its own performance